 It’s extremely important to be honest with yourself and understand your spending habits and behaviors.
 Have you always been disciplined with your bills, debts, and spending habits?

-Are you the type that would want to use the extra money that an inexpensive term life policy provides — and spend it elsewhere?
+Are you the type that would want to use the extra money that a cheap term life policy provides — and spend it elsewhere?
 Then a permanent policy may actually be a better fit because you’ll simply pay your premium and be done.
 However, if you’re disciplined and you consistently invest the money left over with the proper investments — then buying term and investing the difference might be for you.

 Why Life Insurance is NOT an Investment